This guide is for the days after a relapse has turned into repeated porn use.

 Week 1: Basics only.
 Sleep, food, movement, limited device access.
 No streak counting.

 Week 2: Add one structure.
-Maybe it is journaling.
-Maybe it is a check-in with someone.
-Maybe it is putting your phone in another room after 9 PM.
+It could be journaling, a check-in with someone, or putting your phone in another room after 9 PM.

 Week 3: Add awareness practice.
 Start noticing triggers and cravings without acting on them.
 Name them when they show up: "This is a craving.
 It will pass."